 The IPMT function in Excel is used to find the interest payment of a loan amount for a certain period.
-In this article, you will get to know the introduction and usage of the IPMT function in Excel.

-IPMT Function: Syntax & Arguments
+IPMT Function: Syntax and Arguments

 ⦿ Function Objective